gauri282003/recommender-system-udemy/README.md

-This is a course recommendation model made using collaborative filtering technique.
+This is a course recommendation model made using content based filtering technique.

 After performing Exploratory data Analysis, further data is checked.